-Proposals for the development of small-scale business enterprises suitable to a rural area such as this where there is a lack of facilities/infrastructure and taking account of the road system will be supported when they do not have a significant adverse impact on the valued landscape (AONB) or rural character of the Neighbourhood Development Plan area, residential amenity, infrastructure or traffic (both volume and size) or tranquillity and they are for the following:
+Proposals for the development of small-scale business enterprises suitable to a rural area such as this where there is a lack of facilities/infrastructure that take account of the road system will be supported when they do not have a significant adverse impact on the valued landscape (AONB) or rural character of the Neighbourhood Development Plan area, its residential amenity, infrastructure or traffic (both volume and size) or tranquillity and they are for the following:

 - a.
 Conversion or reuse of an existing building where the building is suitable for such a conversion without rebuilding or disproportionate extensions; - b.
 Homeworking proposals requiring planning permission; - c.
 Live/work units in existing buildings or within the defined Brampton Abbotts Settlement Boundary (Policies Map, Figure 6); - d.
 Small-scale proposals for the expansion or diversification of an existing rural business use (non-agricultural); and - e.
-The proposal is in accordance with Policies BAF2, BAF3 and BAF4 of this plan.
+The proposal is acceptable when assessed against Policies BAF2, BAF3 and BAF4 of this Neighbourhood Development Plan.

 - 6.18 As to be expected in such a rural Neighbourhood Development Plan area, agriculture is the main business activity.
-This comprises arable crops, potatoes, some sheep and cattle and a poultry unit. - 6.19 Other business activities in the Neighbourhood Development Plan area are tourism, country sports, equine, tourism, a children's home, the PGL activity centre and a private nursery school.
+This comprises arable crops, potatoes, some sheep and cattle and a poultry unit. - 6.19 Other business activities in the Neighbourhood Development Plan area are tourism, country sports, equine, a children's home, the PGL activity centre and a private nursery school.
 There is also some homeworking.
-New development for small scale business activities that maintain, and are suitable for, the special characteristics of the rural nature of the Neighbourhood Development Plan area will be
+New development for small scale business activities that maintains, and is suitable for, the special characteristics of the rural nature of the Neighbourhood Development Plan area will be supported, provided

-- supported, provided there is no significant impact on existing and future residential amenities, infrastructure and traffic generation. - 6.20 Given most of the area is within the Wye Valley AONB, where national planning policy protects such areas to restrict the overall scale, type or distribution of development; and the lack of facilities and infrastructure, development proposals for economic activity need to be appropriate to the special character of this area, particularly in terms of their scale.
-Therefore, proposals that re-use existing buildings, or for homeworking requiring planning permission will normally be supported, as will live/work units in the Settlement Boundary of Brampton Abbotts settlement.
+- there is no significant impact on existing and future residential amenities, infrastructure and traffic generation. - Given most of the Neighbourhood Development Plan area is within the Wye Valley AONB, where national planning policy protects such areas to restrict the overall scale, type or distribution of development, and that there is this lack of facilities and infrastructure, development proposals for economic activity need to be appropriate to the special character of this area, particularly in terms of their scale.
+Therefore, proposals that re-use existing buildings, or are for homeworking requiring planning permission will normally be supported, as will live/work units in the Settlement Boundary of Brampton Abbotts settlement.
 There are also a small number of existing rural business (non-agricultural) uses in the Neighbourhood Development Plan area and limited proposals for the expansion or diversification of such uses will be supported - 6.21 St Michael & All Angels Church in Brampton Abbotts is currently not used for worship.
 Brampton Abbotts Church Regeneration Group have looked at future options for the re-use of the Church.
-If a business use were to be put forward as the best option it would be assessed against Policy BAF5, but, being a listed building, any development would also have to conserve the building and its setting, and the setting of any other affected designated heritage assets, including the chest tombs. - 6.22 The Diocese of Hereford has been awarded a Lottery Grant to make the Church safe on the condition that it is used for worship for a minimum of six services a year. - 6.23 Small-scale hydro-electricity generation proposals on the River Wye may also be supported when in accordance with Herefordshire Local Plan Core Strategy Policy SD2 "Renewable and low carbon energy generation".
-This policy includes criterion 1 That such development should not "adversely impact upon .national designated natural assets" such as the Wye Valley AONB".
+If a business use were to be put forward as the best option it would be assessed against Policy BAF5, but, being a listed building, any development would also have to conserve the building and its setting, and the setting of any other affected designated heritage assets, including the chest tombs. - 6.22 The Diocese of Hereford has been awarded a Lottery Grant to make the Church safe on the condition that it is used for worship for a minimum of six services a year. - 6.23 Small-scale hydro-electricity generation proposals on the River Wye may also be supported when compatible with Herefordshire Local Plan Core Strategy Policy SD2 "Renewable and low carbon energy generation".
+This policy includes criterion 1 that such development should not "adversely impact upon international or national designated natural assets" such as the Wye Valley AONB or the River Wye Site of Scientific Interest (SSSI) and Special Area of Conservation (SAC).